Australia Picks Massive Tesla-Supplied Battery to Ease Transmission Constraint

 Australia has lots of renewable power, but limited high-voltage power lines to move it around the country.
 Now it's tapping a massive battery to help.

-The Australian Energy Market Operator (AEMO) last week awarded a competitive contract to developer Neoen to build the "Victorian Big Battery" along the transmission line connecting the states of Victoria and New South Wales.
-At 300 megawatts/450 megawatt-hours, this project will outsize any grid battery online today, at least for now.
+The Australian Energy Market Operator (AEMO) last week awarded a competitive contract to developer Neoen to build the project dubbed the "Victorian Big Battery" along the transmission line connecting the states of Victoria and New South Wales.
+At 300 megawatts/450 megawatt-hours, this project will eclipse the size of all other grid batteries online today, at least for now.

-Besides the eye-catching size, and the fact that Tesla will supply the project with its Megapack battery product, the Victorian Big Battery is notable for what it will do: act like transmission infrastructure.
+Besides the eye-catching scale and the fact that Tesla will supply the project with its Megapack battery product, the Victorian Big Battery is notable for what it will do: act like transmission infrastructure.

 "This is a massive signpost that storage will be one of the key transmission assets of the next two decades," said Daniel Finn-Foley, energy storage director at research firm Wood Mackenzie.